serialport/node-serialport/README.md

 ***

 For getting started with node-serialport, we recommend you begin with the following articles:
+* [Johnny-Five](http://johnny-five.io/#hello-world) - The Johnny-Five Robotics and IoT platform's 6 line "Hello World" (awesome).
 * [Arduino Node Security Sensor Hacking](http://nexxylove.tumblr.com/post/20159263403/arduino-node-security-sensor-hacking) - A great all around "how do I use this" article.
-* [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics) - A survey article of why one would want to program robots in JS.
+* [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics) - A survey article of why one would want to program robots in JS and how this all started.
-* [Johnny-Five](https://github.com/rwaldron/johnny-five#hello-johnny) - The Johnny-Five Robotics and IoT library's introduction "Hello Johnny" (awesome).

 ***